-Removing broken bolts and studs is never a fun job and can take more time then you think.
-Here are some ideas that might make the job easier.
+Removing broken bolts and studs is never a fun job and can take more time than you think.

-It never fails!
+So, it never fails!
 Just when you think you have got the whole job taken apart and everything is under control.
 You either twist off a nut, break or round off a screw, or strip out the threads entirely.

+More often than not, removing the broken piece and/or repairing the broken threads can take longer than all the whole job itself.
 There are however, a few tips, tricks and tools that might make the job easier.
-The job can’t proceed until the fastener is removed and, of course, you didn’t allow for all that extra time, did you?
+So, The job can’t proceed until the fastener is removed.
+And, of course, you didn’t allow for all that extra time, did you?
 What to do now?
 What alternatives are there to get the bolt out?
 Probably the best piece of advice is not to panic.

 There are, in fact, many different ways to get broken bolts and screws out.
 Which method you use will depend upon the circumstances and also your available tools.

 - A small Easy – Out kit

 - Set of left – hand drill bits

 - Propane torch

-- Electric drill (3/8 chuck, variable speed
+- Electric drill (3/8 chuck, variable speed )

 - Vise – Grip pliers

-If there is a stub sticking out, an effort must be made to grab it with Vise-Grip locking pliers.
+So, If there is a stub sticking out, an effort must be made to grab it with Vise-Grip locking pliers.

 If it can’t be gripped, try to carefully turn it out of the hole with a hammer and chisel.
-A bolt remnant that has broken off flush or below the surface of the work piece will usually be loose in the threads.
+A bolt remnant that has broken off flush or below the surface of the workpiece will usually be loose in the threads.
 In such a case, it often works to carefully use a punch or chisel and drive on the outer perimeter of the bolt to turn it counterclockwise.